tvieira/tvieira.com/about.md

 books-lover, coffee-lover, information security paranoid + skeptical inquirer and [open data](https://en.wikipedia.org/wiki/Open_data) supporter.

-I have over 17 years of professional experience contributing and leading the implementations of technical solutions and the development of technology products.
+I have over 18 years of professional experience contributing and leading the implementations of technical solutions and the development of technology products.
 I have both started my own company and have had the chance to further progress my career in an international setting.

 I continuously apply the knowledge acquired through my professional experiences to increase systems quality in competitive and demanding environments.
 I gain tremendous professional satisfaction leading companies and people through difficult challenges and opportunities ensuring their goals are achieved in an efficient and sustainable manner.

-I'm a full stack software engineer and I have extensive experience on software engineering and IT operations (devops).
-The tools and framework I've been using in most recent years are: python, C, ansible, linux hardening, configuration and troubleshooting (apache httpd, nginx, samba, NFS, email, DNS), packaging (RPM, Distutils), Jenkins (Hudson) for continuous integration and continuous delivery (CI/CD), Flask, Django, Red Hat OpenShift (OKD), Istio, Kubernetes, KVM (virtualization tools) and Docker for micro-services and API development (composing and deploying service mesh).
+I'm a software engineer and I have extensive experience on software engineering n general and IT operations (sysadmin and devops).
+The tools and framework I've been using in most recent years are: python, C, Golang, ansible, linux hardening, configuration and troubleshooting (apache httpd, nginx, samba, NFS, email, DNS), packaging (RPM, Distutils), Jenkins (Hudson) for continuous integration and continuous delivery (CI/CD), Flask, Django, Red Hat OpenShift (OKD), Istio, Kubernetes, KVM (virtualization tools) and Docker for micro-services and API development (composing and deploying service mesh).

 ## Education and certifications